 The offshore oil and gas industry originated in the early 1950s as producers began to explore and develop the new frontier of offshore fields.
 The industry has grown significantly since the 1970s with service providers taking on greater roles on behalf of the producers.
 Industry standards were established during this period largely in response to the emergence of the North Sea as a major province leading the way into a new hostile frontier.
 The methodology of these standards was driven by the requirement of mitigating the risk of developing relatively large reservoirs in a then challenging environment.
 These standards are still largely adhered to today for all developments even if they are small and the frontier is more understood.
-There are factors we believe will influence the industry in the coming years: (1) increasing world demand for oil and natural gas; (2) global production rates peaking; (3) globalization of the natural gas market; (4) increasing number of mature and small reservoirs; (5) increasing number of subsea developments.
+There are factors we believe will influence the industry in the coming years: (1) increasing world demand for oil and natural gas; (2) global production rates peaking; (3) globalization of the natural gas market; (4) increasing number of mature and small reservoirs; (5) increasing ratio of contribution to global production from marginal fields; (6) increasing offshore activity; and (7) increasing number of subsea developments.